-The recipient of the Lifetime Achievement Award will be announced in February, 2017.
+The recipient of the Lifetime Achievement Award was announced in February, 2017.

 The American Society of Clinical Psychopharmacology (ASCP) presents the Donald Klein Lifetime Achievement Award to a recipient who has made an outstanding contribution to the Clinical Psychopharmacology field.